Who is this category set aside for and what is the general standard?

 - Has commanded or will command a high salary or other compensation.

-How do you prove extraordinary ability for a scientist, educator, business person, or athlete (O-1A)?
+How do you prove extraordinary ability as a scientist, educator, business person, or athlete (O-1A)?

 - Receipt of nationally or internationally recognized prizes/awards for excellence in the field;